Day 3 Tight Coupling? , More abut Exceptions,

 Olaoluwa Oke| 22 June 2025

-Now when building a roommate management app like Awa or any other app for that matter , things don’t always go as planned(rarely goes as planned ).
+In a roommate app like Awa, things will go wrong: Now when building a roommate management app like Awa or any other app for that matter , things don’t always go as planned(rarely goes as planned ).

 A user might try to join a room with the wrong code or may try to join a non existent room.
 Or maybe trying to kick a user that is not in a room out (real).
 But when these errors happen , we now do not want the server to break down or stop